 Social media requires you to stay updated.
 You’re to follow the activities of your competitors and followers.
 At the same, keep up with the latest trend.
 You’re to also keep testing and refining your strategies for better results.

 In Singapore, hiring a full-time social media marketer should cost you between $45 000 and $60 000 per year.
-The social media marketer you hire doesn’t have to come to the office so long as they understand what they’re doing and are fully commited to it.
+The social media marketer you hire doesn’t have to come to the office so long as they understand what they’re doing and are fully committed to it.

 Budgeting for Digital Marketing Tools and Software